hax/proposal-function-this/README.md

 **Authors**: 贺师俊 (HE Shi-Jun)

-This proposal is currently stage 0 and ready for present on 2020 Feb TC39 meeting.
+This proposal is currently stage 0 and ready for present on 2020 March TC39 meeting.

 ## Motivation